For Music Faculty click here

 Psat courses taught:Introduction to Photography

-He has taught composition at New York University Prague since 2006.
-After three years of studies at the Prague Conservatoire with professor Bohuslav Řehoř, he studied with professor Milan Slavický and professor Marek Kopelent at HAMU, where he received his Ph.D. in 2009.
-Besides many workshops and compositional courses, he completed a scholarship at the Royal College of Music in London with professor David Sawer.
+He studied at the Prague Conservatoy and at the Prague Music Academy (HAMU) with Professor Milan Slavický and Professor Marek Kopelent where he received his Ph.D. in 2009.
+He also studied at the Royal College of Music in London with professor David Sawer.

 Currently Petr Mucha serves as a program coordinator for the Forum 2000 Foundation, started by President Václav Havel in Prague, which organizes annual international conferences on global issues and challenges.
 Mucha focuses primarily on facilitating interfaith dialogue and debates on religion in the contemporary global society.
 For many years, he has also been working with Templeton Prize laureate Tomas Halik in the field of dialogue between religion and the secular world.